Submissions for the Research Conference are DUE by 5 pm PDT, Monday, March 26, 2026.

 - Relevance to the conference: The extent to which a paper meets the conference goals and may relate to the preparation, recruitment, persistence, and advancement of neurodivergent individuals in the workplace.

-- Potential scholarly contribution: The scientific quality of the submission relative to the theoretical grounding and/or methodological clarity and empirical rigor as well as originality of the paper.
+- Potential scholarly contribution: The scientific quality of the submission relative to the theoretical grounding and/or methodological clarity and empirical rigor, as well as originality of the paper.

 - Broader impact: The relevance of the work to neurodiversity employment practice and its potential for impact on society.